|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by the Japanese, neutralized from the air on May 22, 1945 occupied by Australian Army.

 Boram Beach was located to the north of Boram Plantation and Boram Airfield on the north coast of New Guinea.
 During late 1945, the Australian Army 2/15 Field Hospital was established on Boram Beach with tents and structures with roofs and open sides.
 By August 1945, Boram Beach became a rest and recuperation (R&R) area were servicemen could swim and relax.
 The Australian Army 2/41 Light Aid Detachment was based at this location repairing trucks and performed electrical and mechanical repairs.
-During October 1945, eleven Indian Prisoners Of War (POW) liberated at Marienburg recuperated at this hospital.
+During October 1945, eleven Indian Prisoners Of War (POW) liberated at Marienburg recuperated at the 2/15 Field Hospital at this location.

 At the end of the Pacific War, Boram Beach was a landing area for barges to load and unload troops and supplies including embarking of Australian Army soldiers as part of the priority demobilization scheme.
 On October 13, 1945 the first troops from the 6th Division embarked aboard HMAS Katoomba (J204/M204) departing the Wewak area.